carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 in a couple of other datasets that we have.

 ## Interpreting the network results

+> !twarc2 network raw_data/hashtagcats.jsonl output_data/hashtagcats_network.html

-The built-in web viewer ain't so hot. download that html file to view the network on your own computer.
-Chromre works ok, and let's a see both how a corporate entity (litter box stuff) shows up, and that a big sub-network exists nearby, but separate from, the @catsofinstagram twitter account.
+The built-in web viewer ain't so hot, so download that html file to view the network on your own computer.
+Chrome works fine, and let's a see both how a corporate entity (litter box stuff) shows up, and that a big sub-network exists nearby, but separate from, the

-*image goes here
+@catsofinstagram twitter account.

+![portion of a network diagram with a central node kiko11232015 off to the side of the main cluster of the account @catsofinstagram](../fig/cat_network.png)

 ### twarc1 utilities